We’ve all done it before…

 That’s a serious problem.

-This is why you need to ensure that the metrics you rely on don’t mask potential problems.
+This is why you should ensure that the metrics you rely on don’t mask potential problems.

-Selecting metrics that show you the whole picture: It’s never good to rely on a single metric to make a decision (in most situations) because they rarely give the whole picture on their own.
+Selecting metrics that show you the whole picture: It’s never good to rely on a single metric to make a decision (in most situations) because they rarely give the whole picture independently.

 At the same time, you don’t want to have 15 different metrics—it’ll make it hard to draw a clear conclusion.